 Council for Advancement of Higher Education Programs (CAHEP) Pre-Conference Forum

-Thursday, October 28, Tentative Time: 10:00am-4:15pm Eastern/San Juan TimeThe mission of the Council for the Advancement of Higher Education Programs (CAHEP) is to enrich the teaching and learning experiences of students and faculty in the Association's constituent Higher Education Programs as well as to facilitate exchange among program coordinators/directors, faculty, students, and other interested members of the Association and externally.
-In keeping with this year’s conference theme of Spanning and Unsettling the Borders of Higher Education, the 2021 CAHEP Pre-Conference will feature research that promotes place-consciousness—attention to the land, communities, and geographies where higher education programs are situated—as well as attends to and critique the boundaries and borders of and within higher education programs.
+Wednesday, November 15, Tentative Time: 8:00am-6:30pm Central/Minneapolis TimeThe mission of the Council for the Advancement of Higher Education Programs (CAHEP) is to enrich the teaching and learning experiences of students and faculty in the Association's constituent Higher Education Programs as well as to facilitate exchange among program coordinators/directors, faculty, students, and other interested members of the Association and externally.
+In keeping with this year’s theme of Higher Ed Research: Purposes, Politics, & Practices, the CAHEP Pre-Conference Forum seeks to (re)consider the international and domestic politics that inform higher education policies and practices.

 Council for Ethnic Participation (CEP) Pre-Conference Forum